jgerstbe/nx-news-ion/README.md

 ## Features:
 - Load unread articles
 - mark articles as read
-- credtials are saved via localStorage at the moment *do not use on untrusted devices*
+- credentials are saved via localStorage at the moment *do not use on untrusted devices*

 ## Todo: